Annotating and Auditing the Safety Properties of Unsafe Rust: Experiments with The Rust Standard Library

-According to the auditing rules~\ref{auditrule:call_encap} and~\ref{auditrule:call_deleg}, all safety properties of unsafe callees must be either delegated or verified by the caller.
-We may apply a conservative approach and assume no the verified safety properties by the caller.
+\paragraph{\uline{Safety Tag Analysis For Function Calls}} According to the principle of encapsulation, all safety properties of unsafe callees must be either delegated or verified by the caller.
+Assuming a conservative approach where the caller verifies nothing, we establish the delegation rule: